PX4/PX4-user_guide/en/flight_controller/modalai_fc_v1.md

 # ModalAI Flight Core v1

-The ModalAI Flight Core is a [Pixhawk Series](../flight_controller/pixhawk_series.md) derived flight controller, made in the USA.
+The ModalAI Flight Core is a flight controller for PX4, made in the USA.
 The Flight Core can be paired with [ModalAI VOXL](https://docs.modalai.com/voxl-datasheet/) for obstacle avoidance and GPS-denied navigation, or used independently as a standalone flight controller.

 ![FlightCoreV1](../../assets/flight_controller/modalai/fc_v1/main.jpg)